UNESCO-CMR/sql-migrator-py/README.md

 ## About

-This project allows you to migrate one or more local SQL files to a local or remote MySQL database.
+This project allows you to migrate one or more local or cloud SQL files to a local or remote MySQL database and track the progress.

 ## Getting Started
+> If you already have a large database file (SQL) and you need to smartly split it into small chuncks, I added a .exe binary [SQLDumpSlitter.rar](SQLDumpSplitter.rar) by Philip Lehmann-Bohm.
+After the split, you may need to first run ...DataStructure.sql which has the structure of your database.

 To use this application, follow the steps below: